Palm Springs’ Small Hotels: Dine as Well as Stay

 We ordered two of Birba’s imaginative cocktails to launch our dining experience.
 I enjoyed a beautiful and refreshing Italian Greyhound, made of vodka, aperol, grapefruit, smoked salt, and fresh rosemary.
 Linda happily sipped her Perfect Mission, made of fig-infused bourbon, aperol, dry vermouth, and orange bitters.

 The chef recommended two favorite starters—delicious Roasted Cauliflower adorned with capers, aged parmesan, and chili flakes, and Nonna’s Meatballs, made of pork and beef, and swimming in a zesty housemade marinara sauce.
 Birba specializes in homemade pastas and pizzas so we shared the tasty Birba Pizza, which features flavorful prosciutto, drizzled with honey and chili oil.
-We ordered our pizza with a tasty cauliflower crust.
+We ordered our pizza with a cauliflower crust.
 Gluten free crusts are also an option and there are a wide variety of pizzas to entice you.

 After dinner we adjourned to another of F10’s properties, Seymours, a classic bar that reminds me of the speakeasys of days gone by.
 The small, cozy bar hidden away in Dr. Lyon’s restaurant offers enticing craft cocktails in a dimly lit, atmospheric setting.
 It was gin night at Seymour’s and we tried two of their gin specialties.
 I loved the Au Pair made with gin, pear liqueur, grapefruit juice, and bitters.
 This was a relaxing and perfect way to conclude a glorious day in Palm Springs.